ugurozdemir97/CategoLearn/README.md

 ### Categorization

 - Create folders for subjects, categories, and subcategories.
-- Nest folders to any depth (for example, English → Verbs → Daily Phrasal Verbs).
+- Nest folders to any depth (for example, English → Verbs → Daily Phrasal Verbs → Your information cards).
 - Use colors to organize and distinguish items visually.
 - Arrange items in any order by dragging and dropping them.